 All travel must adhere to university guidelines and abide by guidance from the domestic travel oversight committee and international oversight committee.
-When feasible, individuals should travel alone or via methods that allow for social distancing.
-Each individual traveler must occupy their own hotel room unless prior policies and procedures are in place to institute extensive pre- and post-trip COVID-19 testing (e.g., athletic travel and competition).
+When travel is allowed, per CDC guidelines, individuals must travel alone, or via methods that allow for social distancing, and occupy individual hotel rooms.
+In limited, preapproved circumstances, where policies and procedures require extensive pre-and post-trip COVID-19 testing, some group travel may be allowed (e.g., athletic competition).